-Pause to allow time for reflection of the questions below and for participants to write in the area provided on the activity page.
+Pause to allow time for reflection on the questions below and for participants to write in the area provided on the activity page.

-- In what ways can you participate in and support the local Salvation Army congregation? - How can you help make The Salvation Army mission your own?
+- In what ways can I participate in and support the local Salvation Army congregation? - How can I help make The Salvation Army's mission my own?